yoember/yoember.github.io/index.md

 </ul>{% endraw %}
 ```

 If you check your app in the browser, you should see `Home` and `About` link in your menu bar, you can click on them and you will see how the page content and the url are changed.
 The `active` state of the link changes the style of the menu link automatically as well.
 However Bootstrap expect the `active` class in `li` and expects an anchor tag inside the `li` tag.
-For this reason we have to use
+For this reason we have to insert that empty anchor around menu labels.
+We will fix this with a nice component later.

 ### Homework